 I drank plenty of water during my fasting period, which helped me stay hydrated.
 Before, I had low immunity as I used to catch a common cold very often.
 My immune system improved, a lot.

 Overall, I felt healthier.
 I lost about 3 Kilograms (6.61 pounds) in just 3 weeks of intermittent fasting.

-According to research, intermittent fasting not only helps to lose weight but it is also known to improve cholesterol, blood sugar control, and decrease inflammation.
+According to research, intermittent fasting not only helps to lose weight but is also known to improve cholesterol, blood sugar control, and decrease inflammation.